Heavy-Division/B78XH/.github/PULL_REQUEST_TEMPLATE.md

 ## Test Results

-Attach a screenshot of your command from your test bot.
+Attach a screenshot/video of your command from your test.
 This will help us speed up the process of reviewing the PR.
-(If you update your command, while the PR is open, update the screenshot).

 ## Discord Username

 Add your discord username, including the number to the bottom of the PR message.
 This will help us get in contact if we need to.